aileen-byte/Team14/personal statements/Jeshmeera.md

 I also gained a much deeper appreciation for structured design and verification.
 Writing simple testbenches for individual modules before full integration proved invaluable, as it allowed me to isolate and debug issues early rather than chasing complex pipeline-level bugs.
 Additionally, working closely with textbook diagrams and revisiting theoretical concepts when I felt uncertain showed me that strong conceptual understanding is essential before implementation.
 Overall, this project significantly strengthened my SystemVerilog skills, my understanding of pipelined CPU design, and my confidence in debugging complex hardware systems in a collaborative environment.

+Beyond technical skills, this project strengthened my ability to reason systematically about complex systems, communicate design decisions clearly, and collaborate effectively within a shared hardware codebase.

 ## Challenges Faced

 One of the first challenges I encountered was learning to use GitHub effectively, as this was my first time working with it in a collaborative project.
 Early on, I found it difficult to manage branches, track changes, and merge work cleanly, but as the project progressed I became much more confident.
 By the end, I had a far better understanding of how to maintain a tidy repository, resolve conflicts, and work synchronously with my team using proper commit practices.

 Communication within the team was also a learning curve.
 At the beginning, we didn’t fully appreciate how critical clear communication is especially when working on GitHub because failing to coordinate properly can lead to duplicated work or accidentally overwriting code that someone else has already fixed.
 As the project progressed, we improved significantly in this area by discussing implementations before coding, updating each other on changes, and reviewing each other’s work.
 This helped us avoid unnecessary conflicts and ensured that our modules were aligned both functionally and structurally.
+This experience taught me the importance of proactive communication, especially when working on tightly coupled hardware modules.

 Another major challenge arose when I attempted to build modules before I fully understood how the underlying hardware concepts worked.
 For example, during the pipelining stage, I initially struggled to decide which signals needed to be carried through the pipeline registers and how the control logic interacted between stages.
 I realised that my partial understanding wasn’t enough, so I went back to the lecture PowerPoints and revisited the relevant sections of the textbook.
 Taking the time to study the diagrams and descriptions in detail gave me a much clearer mental model, and once I did that, the implementation became far more manageable.